GoyWebdesign/codelights/readme.txt

 5. Editing sidebar widget from customizer

 == Changelog ==

+= 1.0.7 =
+* Fixed: Urgent fix for some experimental 3-rd party editors support.

 = 1.0.6 =
 * Fixed: PHP 5.3 compatibility (Thanks to @sduccio for the feedback!)